amnn/typed-geomlab-report/report.md

 \ShortHMExample{\texttt{let k(x, y) = x in k(1);}}{\input{aux/arity_mismatch_err.tex}}

-Unlike \textit{Haskell}, Multi-arity functions in \textit{Geomlab} are not curried by default, and as a result, they cannot be partially applied.
+Unlike \textit{Haskell}, Multi-arity functions in \textit{GeomLab} are not curried by default, and as a result, they cannot be partially applied.
 The type system captures this constraint as a unification error.

 \subsubsection{\xmark~Branch Unification}